-The activities of the Board are governed by a Board charter that sets out requirements relating to membership, independence, operations and responsibilities.
+The activities of the Board are governed by a Board Charter that sets out requirements relating to membership, independence, operations and responsibilities.
 The Board has the following key responsibilities:

-- overall guidance including the determination of strategic and financial objectives; - risk management oversight including reviewing and approving the risk appetite statement, current and future risk appetite and active risk management strategic plan; - effective oversight of management including overseeing and monitoring; implementation of policies and resources to achieve those strategies and financial objectives; and
+- overall guidance including the determination of strategic and financial objectives; - risk management oversight including reviewing and approving the risk appetite statement and risk management plans;

+- effective oversight of management including the oversight and monitoring of policies and resources; and - ensuring compliance with the Company's Constitution to achieve the Company's strategies and financial objectives.